chenjun2hao/CenterFace.pytorch/README.md

 ## Train
-the backbone use mobilev2 as the same with the original paper The annotation file is in coco format. the annotation file and train data can download for [Baidu](https://pan.baidu.com/s/1Gw3OoH8CZUKetVzIMHOfCg) password: ypbi train
+the backbone use mobilev2 as the same with the original paper The annotation file is in coco format. the annotation file and train data can download for [Baidu](https://pan.baidu.com/s/1--xWSq5zlvZ-83Y30utI_A) password: z2cs train
 ```sybase
 cd $project/src/tools